Jacob-Jeffries/gtf/README.md

     * Physical: Obtaining basic needs allowing for leisure
     * Physical: Procreation
     * Emotional / Physical: Consensual Touch
-    * Emotional: Recognition and admiration from one's of personal expression
+    * Emotional: Recognition and admiration by one's peer for one's creative expression
     * Mental: Gathering of Knowledge to the satisfaction of rational logic
     * Mental / Emotional: Satisfaction of one's Morality
 * Human beings are enriched upon satisfaction of the 7 motivations.